hteumeuleu/hteumeuleu.com/_posts/2021-01-07-background-properties-in-VML.md

 I recently got to do some research around VML background images.
 And here’s what I learnt about simulating background CSS properties like `background-repeat`, `background-size` and `background-position` in VML.

 But first, a bit of background (_ha_) about the basics of VML and background images.

 ## Basics

 VML is supported in _The Outlooks_ on Windows using Word’s rendering engine (from 2007 to 2019).
 In order to use it, you need to declare the VML namespace in your code (`xmlns:v="urn:schemas-microsoft-com:vml"`).
-You can do this for every VML element you'll use
+You can do this inline for every VML element you will use.

 ```xml
 <v:rect xmlns:v="urn:schemas-microsoft-com:vml">